roman/Haskell-capataz/docs/v0.1/how-to/static-worker.md

-# Create a static worker
+# Create a Static Worker

 ## Description